 Portis, Antoinette, I'm Up and I'm Still Up.
-This is a delightful pair of books, each with wonderful repeated language and adorable art.
-The first celebrates the excitement of a new day, and the second, well...Mommy, Daddy, and the dog may all be tired, but Baby is happily Still Up!
+This delightful pair of books have wonderful repeated language and adorable art.
+First celebrate the excitement of a new day, and then, well...
+Mommy, Daddy, and the dog may all be tired, but Baby is happily "still up!"

 Yuly, Toni.
 Ollie Feels Fine.
 Ollie the octopus has a lot of feelings and he struggles to understand them.
-This is a great way to introduce emotions to babies and help your little one identify how they are feeling.
+A great intro to emotions for babies and to help toddlers name how they are feeling.